 THE FREEZER METHOD

-This is my FAVORITE way to take care of starter because it requires no effort at all.
+This is a great way to take care of starter because it requires no effort at all.
 And honestly, I wouldn’t even bother with the fridge method if you don’t want to bake very often because refreshing out of the freezer took about the same amount of time as the fridge method, especially when you use a whole grain flour.

 Once you have fed your starter, let it sit out for 1-2 hours, then pop in the freezer.
 I just use a plastic container and put the date on it from when it was last fed.
 Anytime you have fresh starter, make sure to save a portion in the freezer in case you forget to feed it and it dies.
 That way you won’t be starting from scratch.
 Replenish your starter once a month to be safe.
 Even if you don’t feel like baking that month, at least take it out of the freezer and give it two to three days before re-freezing to ensure it stays active.